Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/about_the_end_of_transfer_type_exit/using_end_of_transfer_comm_area.md

 that {{< TransferCFT/axwayvariablesComponentShortName  >}} requires to update the catalog and, optionally, a comment.

-If the user function pointer initialized in the init function contains a non-null value, the initialization and user functions are called whenever an end of transfer occurs, whether it is normal or abnormal.
+If the user function pointer initialized in the init function contains a non- null value, the initialization and user functions are called whenever an end of transfer occurs, whether it is normal or abnormal.

 If the transfer terminates abnormally, only some of the fields are completed.